What should you know before commissioning a video for your business?

 What is the purpose of the video?

-• Who will be involved?
+• Who will participate?

 Read more about video production here